 Pittson: The essence of a growth marketing path is one that’s more akin to direct response marketing — something that’s very close to the analytics and the near-term effects and results.
 Traditional marketing still encompasses that discipline and that focus but also tends to think about very long-term effects of marketing, like brand positioning and brand sentiment, and thinking about how that might play out over the course of years.

-Growth Marketing for Startups
+Benefits of Growth Marketing

 Bilotti: Measure the funnel and then zero-in on where the biggest drop off in the funnel is.
 Maybe you get X visitors with Y people clicking on the sign-up button, and then this many people see the form, and then this many people complete the form.
 You have to map all that out, and then once you map it out, you find the biggest drop-off and try to understand why those people are dropping off.